 |Restoring the Tooth After Root Canal

 For small cavities in front teeth, your dentist may place a tooth-colored filling after a root canal.
-Usually, though, your tooth will need a crown.
-The crown is created in a dental laboratory.
-It is made of porcelain, metal or a combination of the two.
+The hole drilled in the back of the tooth to find the canal also will need a filling.
+Usually, your tooth will need a crown.
+The crown can be made in the dentist's office using a special machine or created in a dental laboratory.
+Crowns can be all metal, porcelain fused to metal, or all ceramic.

 There are two ways to put a post and core in a tooth.
 The post can be pre-made and used with a core material that is built up around it.
 Or the post and core can be custom-made in one piece to fit your tooth.